ryann96/BoxGame/_posts/test.md

                 // Clears the canvas to remove the previous frame. ctx.clearRect(0, 0, canvas.width, canvas.height);
-                // Draws the current frame of the sprite. strawberrySquisher.draw(ctx);
+                // Draws the current frame of the sprite. strawberry.draw(ctx);

-                // Updates the `frameX` property to prepare for the next frame in the sprite sheet. strawberrySquisher.update();
+                // Updates the `frameX` property to prepare for the next frame in the sprite sheet. strawberry.update();
                 // Uses `requestAnimationFrame` to synchronize the animation loop with the display's refresh rate,
                 // ensuring smooth visuals.
                 lastTimestamp = timestamp;
                 }
             requestAnimationFrame(animate);